 (c) Pursue the most efficient approach to synchronized implementation of amendments to the Manual on Codes and Amendment to ICAO Annex 3 (WMO Technical Regulations, Volume II (WMO-No. 49).

-(d) Oversee the maintenance of Aviation XML after version 1.0 has been approved by CBS.

-(e) Act as the primary body on issues specific to aviation within IPET-CM.
+(d) Act as the primary body on issues specific to aviation within IPET-CM.